an-thony350/multithread-chat-app/README.md

 ### Inactivity monitor (PE 2)
 - Monitor thread (`monitor_thread`) runs periodically (interval `MONITOR_INTERVAL` seconds).
-- It finds the least-recently-active client by scanning `clients[]` under a read lock.
+- It finds the least-recently-active client by scanning the linked list under a read lock.
 - If inactivity exceeds `INACTIVITY_THRESHOLD`, it:
   - Sends a `ping$` message to the selected client and marks `ping_sent` and `ping_time`.
   - If a previous ping exists and `PING_TIMEOUT` elapses without activity (clients update `last_active` when they send any request), the monitor removes the client and broadcasts a disconnection message.